In case of emergency, please call 1-877-359-0671

 Project Location

-The Lucky Star I Wind Project is proposed on privately owned land located south of the towns of Medicine Bow and Rock River, Wyoming.
+The Lucky Star I Wind Project is proposed on privately owned and state lands located approximately 5 miles south of Medicine Bow, Wyoming.

 Project Development